TeaAlc/ai_experiments/02_llm_tts_storyteller/system_prompt.md

 Tips for usage
 - Keep HIDDEN blocks on their own lines (start/end markers on separate lines) to avoid parsing issues.
-- Don’t include in-world dialogue or narration inside HIDDEN; reserve it for planning only.
+- Don't include in-world dialogue or narration inside HIDDEN; reserve it for planning only.
 - When you resolve a setup, create an appropriate note to keep plans current.
 - Use the HIDDEN blocks to note what the characters think about the world, a specific situation, or each other
 - After each chapter update the plan with new information.
 (You may also update it when feeling the necessity to do so)